dmx-systems/dmx-linqa/README.md

 You can self-host Linqa on your own server, or, for a quick trial, install it on your local computer.

 Linqa relies on a [DMX platform](https://github.com/dmx-systems/dmx-platform) installation.
-You'll need Java 8, for the providing the Linqa backend.

 - [dmx-5.3.5.zip](https://download.dmx.berlin/dmx-5.3.5.zip)